 - completeness and clarity of financial statements and related disclosures

-- and any changes therein.
+- any changes therein.

 A.5 Review the conformity of the financial statements with generally accepted accounting principles.

 B. Oversight of Internal Control Matters and Functions